AndersDeath/diary2/000-current.md

 # 08 February - Wednesday - Yerevan - 132 day of immigration

 I feel not so good today.
+This night was so cold and I am under the weather unfortunately.